MoAhKi/Class-agnostic-object-counting/README.md

 # Setup

 This code is written in Python 1.9.
-There are some require packages to run the code:
+There are some require packages:

 1.matplotlib